It is not unusual for a rat to have to take some form of medication during its lifetime.

 Injections are used for getting a medicine into the system quickly.
 They are also used when the rat cannot take them orally due to respiratory distress, or if a rat is refusing food and water.

 When dosing the rat it is essential to keep the rat calm.
 Extreme stress can actually cause respiratory or cardiac failure.
 There are two different ways to accomplish this.
 One is to treat the rat quickly.
 By the time it realizes it has been medicated you are finished.
 The other method is to soothe the rat and proceed carefully.
 This is especially useful for old and/or very ill rats and requires much more time and patience.
 Often these rats will get to the point where they can only be dosed by injection or by actually hand feeding them drop by drop from your fingertips.

 It is not recommended to put medication in the rat’s water bottle.
 You have no way to monitor dosage with this method.
 Another concern with water medicating is that the taste of the medication may actually discourage the rat from taking in fluids, which can be extremely dangerous for an already sick rat.
 Some medications should not be mixed with dairy products.
 Consult with your vet before doing so.

-If you do not see an improvement within a few days of being on medications please call your veterinarian.
+If you do not see an improvement within a few days of being on medications, or if the rat’s condition becomes worse, please call your veterinarian.

-If your rat shows signs of a bad reaction to the medication discontinue immediately and get in touch with your vet or an emergency vet if it is after hours.
+If your rat shows signs of a bad reaction to a medication discontinue immediately and get in touch with your vet, or an emergency vet if it is after hours.
 Some signs of a possible drug reaction are seizure, respiratory distress, lethargy, loss of color, hyperactivity, loss of consciousness, unusual movement or puffiness.

 Here are several options for dosing procedures with photos and instructions.